ArgentNP/Orphic-BP/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This is a repository of how one of my projects is made, only the Behaviour Pack side is made public.
-You are allowed to reuse some parts of the code for the sole purpose of learning EntityJson.
-Particles, and some Animation Controllers were made private due to experimental and unsafe coding methods - some parts of the code is undocumented but that should be covered soonTM.
+A showcase of how Orphic SMP was made with no scripting or experimental features, some parts of the code is documented excluding animation controllers, and items.
+Particles and UI may not be found since they are not behaviour pack sided.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------